Improving the response of the state’s child welfare, health, mental health, and education systems to protect Connecticut’s most vulnerable children.

 The Center’s attorneys often identify systemic issues through their work with individual children.
 Systemic advocacy benefits children throughout the state, changing policy and introducing legislation to ensure that the best interests of children are foremost in the decision-making process.
 These efforts include negotiation with state leaders, administrative and policy advocacy, broad remedies to individual cases, and class action lawsuits.

-Leo’s mother is struggling.
+His mother is struggling.
 She has three young children to care for – and she is completely on her own.
 Leo’s youngest brother was born with health problems that require frequent medical care and hospitalization.
 The middle brother has mental health issues that require his mother’s constant supervision.

 Despite his young age, Leo has been hospitalized for depression and mental health issues.

 The Center for Children’s Advocacy was appointed by the court to represent Leo when the Department of Children and Families received a report of neglect from Leo’s school.
 Recently, Leo was hospitalized again for suicidal thoughts.
-He was about to be discharged and sent back to his home without any support services in place.
+He was about to be discharged and sent home without any support services in place.
 How would Leo’s depression progress?
 Who would work with him and talk with him and care for him?
 How would he get to school and who would look out for him when he got there?
-Who could communicate with Leo’s mother to help her understand Leo’s needs?
+Who could communicate with Leo’s mother to help her understand his needs?

 We worked with the school to have Leo tested, and represented him at a PPT to address his educational needs.

-The issues that Leo faces are not unique.
+The issues Leo faces are not unique.
 There’s a shortage of outpatient mental health clinicians and it can be difficult to get therapeutic support services.
 We are working with the Department of Children and Families to emphasize the need for attention to issues that are critical to the well-being of Connecticut’s poorest and most vulnerable children.

 When Elena turned eighteen, DCF transferred her care to Connecticut’s adult mental health system.
 Elena had no place to live, had not finished school, and had no practical skills that would help her find a job.
 She needed a support network to help her become self sufficient.

 Elena is a bright young woman.
-She told us that she has just three wishes in life: to be a better person, to find out where her mother is and know she is okay, and to have a friend so she’d always have someone to talk to.
+She told us she has three wishes in life: to be a better person, to find out where her mother is and know she is okay, and to have a friend so she’d always have someone to talk to.

-Here’s what she wrote in a recent email to the Center: “You gave me hope to believe that I can succeed no matter how difficult things are around me.
+Here’s what she wrote in a recent email to the Center: “You gave me hope to believe I can succeed no matter how difficult things are around me.
 Thank you for always being in my life.
 Your caring makes me stronger.” – Elena